 The Town of Upper Marlboro provides many services to its residents, including police, maintenance, and trash collection, under the leadership of the Board of Town Commissioners and a dedicated staff.
-Steve Sonnett, Jim Storey and Larissa A. Ferrer currently represent the Town as the elected Town Commissioners with Commissioner Sonnett serving as President of the Board of Town Commissioners.
+James Storey, Linda Pennoyer, and Nancy C. Clagett currently represent the Town as the elected Town Commissioners with Commissioner Storey serving as President of the Board of Town Commissioners.

 The form and functions of the Town government are set by the Town’s Charter.
 You can read the Charter at the following link Town of Upper Marlboro Charter.
 For more information contact the Town Clerk, at (301) 627-6905 or firstname.lastname@example.org.